Python application for multilingual programming

 - Controlled language scope: docs/cnl_scope.md

-- Python compatibility matrix: docs/compatibility_matrix.md
+- Current compatibility matrix: docs/compatibility_matrix.md

 Quick Start

-Requires Python 3.12 or newer.
+requires Python 3.12 or newer.

-Try The Playground (No Install Required)
+Try The Playground

 You can try multilingual directly in your browser: